SpiralCoinOfficial/spiralcoin/EXCHANGE_LISTING_GUIDE.md

 # SpiralCoin Exchange Listing Guide

-This guide outlines the process for listing SpiralCoin (SPC) on major cryptocurrency exchanges and setting up the official trading platform website.
+This guide outlines the process for listing SpiralCoin (SPRC) on major cryptocurrency exchanges and setting up the official trading platform website.

 ## 📈 Exchange Listing Strategy